victorkane/eleventy-netlify-boilerplate/pages/about.md

 ---
-title: About us
+title: Acerca de nosotros
 metaDescription: This is a sample meta description.
 If one is not present in your page/post's front matter, the default metadata.desciption will be used instead.
 date: 2017-01-01T00:00:00.000Z
 permalink: /about/index.html
 eleventyNavigation:
   key: About
   order: 1
 ---
-Leverage agile frameworks to provide a robust synopsis for high level overviews.
-Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.
+Hola mi amorcito!

 Add a few line breaks in here to test:-
-Capitalize
+Capitalize\
-on
+on\
-low
+low\
-hanging
+hanging\
 fruit

 ## Our services